dell-cloud-marketplace/docker-rails-base/README.md

 Ruby          | 2.1.4      | Programming language
 Ruby on Rails | 4.1.6      | Web application framework

-## Usage

-### Start the container

-To start your container with:

-* A named container ("rails")

-Do:

-    sudo docker run -d -name rails dell/rails

 ## Database Integration
 Database of your choice can easily be added to your rails application.
 This is a base image to evolve and build on and therefore the database server has been left to be installed at a later point.